onefoursix/streamsets-k8s-preloading-stage-libs/README.md

 ### Step 3: Create and start a StreamSets Kubernetes Deployment
 Create a StreamSets Kubernetes Deployment.
 There is no need to edit the image used as we want to use the default image, like <code>streamsets/datacollector:JDK17_6.3.1</code>.

 Make sure to configure the deployment with all of the stage libraries you will later preload.
-At this point, to understand how things work, start the deployment without yet preloading the stage libs.
-As the deployment starts, you should see confirmation that the specified stage libs are being downloaded as part of the bootstrap process:
+At this point, to understand how things work, start the deployment without yet preloading any stage libs.
+As the deployment starts, you should see messages that indicate that the specified stage libs are being downloaded as part of the bootstrap process:

 <img src="images/stage-libs-deployed-1.png" alt="stage-libs-deployed-1" width="900" style="margin-left: 60px;"/>

 Stop the deployment which will terminate the engine.

-Step 4: Add Volumes and an InitContainer to the Deployment
+Step 4: Add Volumes, VolumeMounts, and an InitContainer to the Deployment

-Edit the deployment's Advanced Mode and add sections for two Volumes - one for the Volume with the stage libs, another for an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) that will be used by the InitContainer.
-Here is a snippet of the two Volumes (a full example deployment manifest example is [here] )
+Edit the deployment's Advanced Mode and add sections for two Volumes - one for the Volume with the stage libs, another for an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) that will be used to store the preloaded stagelibs.
+Here is a snippet of the two Volumes (a full example deployment manifest example is [here](stagelibs-volume/yaml/example-deployment.yaml) )

-  For example, my NFS Volume looks like this:
+For example, my manifest has these two Volumes defined:

+      volumes:
+        - name: nfs-volume
+          nfs:
+            path: /srv/nfs/share/streamsets-datacollector-6.3.1/streamsets-libs
+            readOnly: true
+            server: 10.10.10.186
+        - emptyDir: {}
+          name: shared-lib